datanav/docs/technical/webcrm-salesforce.rst

      - "string"

-Webcrm Quotationline to Salesforce Orderitem
+WebCRM Quotationline to Salesforce Orderitem
 --------------------------------------------
-Every Webcrm Quotationline will be synchronized with a Salesforce Orderitem.
+Every WebCRM Quotationline will be synchronized with a Salesforce Orderitem.

-Once a link between a Webcrm Quotationline and a Salesforce Orderitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Salesforce Orderitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Salesforce Orderitem:
+The following properties are synchronized between a WebCRM Quotationline and a Salesforce Orderitem:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Salesforce Orderitem Property
      - Salesforce Data Type

-Webcrm Quotationline to Salesforce Quotelineitem
+WebCRM Quotationline to Salesforce Quotelineitem
 ------------------------------------------------
-Every Webcrm Quotationline will be synchronized with a Salesforce Quotelineitem.
+Every WebCRM Quotationline will be synchronized with a Salesforce Quotelineitem.

-Once a link between a Webcrm Quotationline and a Salesforce Quotelineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Salesforce Quotelineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Salesforce Quotelineitem:
+The following properties are synchronized between a WebCRM Quotationline and a Salesforce Quotelineitem:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Salesforce Quotelineitem Property
      - Salesforce Data Type